What Is A Feasibility Estimate?

-In the early stages of a project, you can’t always tell precisely how much it will cost.
-Changes to the design or development during planning will alter the outcome.
+In the early stages of a project, you can’t always tell precisely how much it will cost as changes to the design or development during planning will alter the outcome.

-Developers, however, often like to get a sense of the rough costs of their plans in advance so that they can make a judgement about whether they should go ahead.
-Feasibility costings are helpful tools that they can use to do this.
+Developers, however, often like to get a sense of the rough costs of their plans in advance so that they can make a judgment about whether they should go ahead.
+Feasibility estimates are helpful tools that they can use to do this.

 - The size of the floor space and assumptions about the prices of various inputs